What Your Favorite Retail Stores Used to Look Like

 In the 1980s, Sam Walton thought up a way to get customers even lower prices, and he opened the first Sam’s Club in 1983—the same year that Costco opened—to offer businesses and families in Midwest City, Oklahoma, cheap wholesale prices.
 Nearly 40 years later, Sam’s Club still has better deals on these 16 items than anyone else.

 In 1902, James Cash Penney opened his first store, the Golden Rule, in Kemmerer, Wyoming.
 Eleven years later, his company went incorporated, and the founder changed the name to J.C.
 Penney Company.
 By 1958, it had transformed into the store pictured here.
 It stayed cash-only until 1958, when this photo was taken, when it started letting shoppers swipe their credit cards.
-You won’t want to miss these 14 rare vintage photos of what life was like in the 1950s.

 When Macy’s first opened its doors on 6th Avenue in New York City, it was a far cry from the retail giant it is now.
 In 1958, it specialized in fancy dry goods, but less than 20 years later, it expanded to take over 11 buildings on its block as it transformed into a department store.
 Macy’s has a big role in some other truly classic photos of historic Americana.
 Check out these vintage photos of the first years of Macy’s Thanksgiving Day parade.

 When “The Gap” opened in 1969, it targeted itself toward young people who were battling with the “generation gap” from people their parents’ age.
 By 1987, where this photo was taken in San Francisco, the clothes store had opened its first international location in London and its first GapKids.
 Want to look even further back in time?
 Take a peek at the most glamorous vintage photos from the 1950s.